 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold element on a property I have offered on last month in what was supposed to be a quick, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I put an offer in last month in what should have been a simple, no chain conveyancing.
 Blackley is the location of the property.
-Is there any guidance you can give?
+Can you offer any assistance?

-Flying freeholds in Blackley are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Blackley you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Blackley are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Blackley you would need to get your solicitor to go through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Blackley may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Blackley may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 I am a negotiator for a reputable estate agent office in Blackley where we have witnessed a number of leasehold sales put at risk as a result of short leases.
 I have received contradictory information from local Blackley conveyancing solicitors.
 Can you confirm whether the owner of a flat can commence the lease extension formalities for the purchaser on completion of the sale?